 Flexibility

 When comparing no-code vs low-code, low-code is better suited to enable users to make flexible app updates.
-Although low-code platforms help develop basic applications, they can also cause issues when attempting to modify existing apps.
+Although low-code platforms facilitate the development of basic applications, they can also pose challenges when modifying existing apps.

 Errors